Florian-Wilhelm/Raspberry-Pi/Project-1/README.md

 ## Description

-I am able to take care of my vegetables from remote locations via Smartphone with this plant irrigation system.
+I am able to take care of my vegetables and plants via Smartphone with this irrigation system.

-I've implemented a VPN-Server on my Raspberry Pi, so access to the GPIO ports is easy.
-By means of the SSH-Shell I run the Python scripts from this repo and activate a 12V water pump thru additional DIY electronics.
-Full automation (no manual intervention) would basically be possible as well.
+I implemented a VPN-Server on my Raspberry Pi, so access to the GPIO ports is easy.
+By means of the SSH-Shell I can run Python scripts (to be found in this repo) and activate a 12V water pump thru additional DIY electronics.
+Full automation (no manual intervention) would be possible as well.

 Moisture sensors and the Pi camera provide information about the condition of the plants.